nPower365/.github/README.md

 For security, any HTTP request is automatically redirected to HTTPS, ensuring encrypted and secure communication.

-This setup provides a clear separation between your production (`main`) and development (`dev`) environments while leveraging Docker for consistency and scalability.
+This setup provides a clear separation between our production (`main`) and development (`dev`) environments while leveraging Docker for consistency and scalability.
 AWS services like ALB and ACM further enhance the setup by providing efficient load balancing and secure SSL certificate management, respectively.